minhhoit/yacms/docs/admin-customization.rst

 displayed in the admin area.

-For example, to specify two groups ``Content`` and ``Site`` in your admin with the first group containing models from Mezzanine's :mod:`.pages` and :mod:`.blog` apps, and the second with the remaining models provided by Django, you would define the following in your projects's ``settings`` module::
+For example, to specify two groups ``Content`` and ``Site`` in your admin with the first group containing models from Yacms's :mod:`.pages` and :mod:`.blog` apps, and the second with the remaining models provided by Django, you would define the following in your projects's ``settings`` module::